broadinstitute/cromwell/docs/backends/Backends.md

 Additional filesystems capabilities can be added depending on the backend.
 For instance, an HPC backend can be configured to work with files on Google Cloud Storage.
 See the [HPC documentation](HPC) for more details.

+**Choosing a Backend**

+The order of operations to choose a backend are:

+    Check if a default backend is declared within the workflow options.
+    Check if the task definition includes the runtime attribute key backend.
+    Check if a default backend is declared.